openjdk/guide/src/changePlanning.md

    impact?**

    ---  -----------------------------------------------------------------------
-    Y   Submission of a CCC request is required.
-Work may begin after the request has been [accepted](glossary.html#accepted) by the CCC; the changeset implementing the fix may be committed to a team forest after the request has been [approved](glossary.html#approved) by the CCC.
+    Y   Submission of a CSR request is required.
+Work may begin after the request has been [accepted](glossary.html#accepted) by the CSR; the changeset implementing the fix may be committed to a team forest after the request has been [approved](glossary.html#approved) by the CSR.
-        A description of the CCC requirements may be found in [Review Bodies](reviewBodies.html).
+        A description of the CSR requirements may be found in [Review Bodies](reviewBodies.html).

     N   Continue